Share on ThriftyFunThis guide contains the following solutions. Have something to add? Please share your solution!

 When placing candles in your home, if you're going to be just using them for decorative purposes, and not burning them; any place is fine.
 But if you're going to be burning candles, pay attention to things like vents for heating and cooling.

 Before putting candles into a candle holder or candle stick, melt some wax and drip it in the bottom of the holder.
 Then place the candle into the holder.
-Once the wax dries it will help prevent the candles from falling out of the holder.

 Ask a QuestionHere are the questions asked by community members.
 Read on to see the answers provided by the ThriftyFun community or ask a new question.